BX

 The roof comprises a continuous glulam beam, which cantilevers out on both sides of the columns.
 There are additional glulam beams spanning perpendicular to these which tie the columns together and pick up the inclined secondary steel RHS beams supporting the roof covering – a glazed canopy.
 Mild galvanised steel cruciform columns in two rows parallel and adjacent to Plots 1 and 2 prop the timber canopy to reduce deflections and maintain structural integrity.

-The station work is placing a premium on localism and inclusivity, with 20 per cent of the people working on the build being residents of Barnet, Brent and Camden boroughs.
+The station work placed a premium on localism and inclusivity, with 20 per cent of the people who worked on the build being residents of Barnet, Brent and Camden boroughs.

 In bringing together the wider vision for Brent Cross Town, Argent Related and Barnet Council have established plans for 6,700 homes, workspace for 25,000 employees, shops, restaurants, leisure, culture and events space as well as 14,000m2 of indoor sports facilities and 20ha of parks.
 There will also be student accommodation and the redevelopment of three local schools.